Solar Industry Data

 Solar Growth and the ITC

 The Solar Investment Tax Credit (ITC) has provided industry stability and growth since its initial passage in 2006.
-In the last decade, solar has experienced a compound annual growth rate of more than 60%.
+In the last decade, solar has experienced an average annual growth rate of 68%.
 To learn more about the ITC and its impact on the solar industry, visit our ITC Policy Page.

 Solar as an Economic Engine